WWF-Deutschland/plastic-navigator/_posts/layers/0100-01-01-surface-concentration.md

 ### About the study

-The plastic concentration estimates are based on numerical modelling that simulated and tracked virtual particles using 30 years of ocean current and wind data for multiple input scenarios.
+The plastic concentration estimates are based on numerical modelling that simulated and tracked virtual particles using historic data representing 30 years of ocean circulation.

-**The study estimated a global total of 5.25 trillion floating plastic pieces together weighing over 268,000 tons.**

-The model results were calibrated using survey data from 24 expeditions that collected data for four different size classes:
+The results of the simulation were calibrated using survey data from 24 expeditions that collected data for four different size classes:
 * microplastics with a size between 0.33 and 1 mm
 * microplastics with a size between 1 and 4.75 mm
 * mesoplastics with a size between 4.75 and 200 mm
 * macroplastics larger than 200 mm.

+**The study estimated a global total of 5.25 trillion floating plastic pieces together weighing over 268,000 tons.**

-You can further explore the survey data in the interactive [Sailing Seas of Plastic](http://app.dumpark.com/seas-of-plastic-2/).
+You can further explore the survey data of the 24 expeditions in the interactive [Sailing Seas of Plastic](http://app.dumpark.com/seas-of-plastic-2/).